senofi/documentation/docs/source/iac-setup-github-repo.rst

 *	We are using the develop branch here.
 If you don’t have one called that in your fork, then create that branch now.
 *	Fetch the upstream for develop into your repository.

-Most of the time, we’ll be forking the repo.
-If so, it is necessary to activate terraform on the actions page.